 Our environment team work hard to protect little penguins and a number of threatened plant and animal species.

-Learn more about our latest environmental projects including revegetation of the Summerlands Peninsula and fox control.
+Learn more about our latest environmental and research projects across Phillip Island and beyond.

 Legislation specific to Phillip Island Nature Parks has been introduced for protection and conservation purposes.